-Wequassett Resort and Golf Club in conjunction with Robert Talalla Productions and sponsors is proud to present the Fourteenth Annual Cape Cod Jazz Festival, featuring an extraordinary music experience showcasing some of the region’s best performers.
+Wequassett Resort and Golf Club in conjunction with Robert Talalla Productions and sponsors is proud to present the Fifteenth Annual Cape Cod Jazz Festival, featuring an extraordinary music experience showcasing some of the region’s best performers.
 The Festival has become one of the most anticipated events of the summer season and its free and open to the public.

 Performances take place on the Garden Terrace overlooking Pleasant Bay every Tuesday and Wednesday evening from June 25 through August beginning at 8:30pm.
 Cocktails and a light menu are available throughout the evening.